 It’s now a small town beach with an equally small boardwalk.

 Parking is in front of the beach with room for about 20 cars.
 A few benches stretch in front of the block-long boardwalk in front of the cars.

 Gazebos are perched on the grassy end of the beach.
 That grassy area is also a small picnic area.

-It has no lifeguard or facilities, although there are portal toilets.
+The beach has no lifeguards or facilities, although there are portal toilets.

 No dogs are allowed.